Updated July 29, 2023

 Difference Between Account Payable vs Accrued Expense

 Accounting practice takes place in each and every company, and it is essential for the smooth functioning of any corporate as every corporation needs to record the entries of cost and revenue under various heads.
-There are various kinds of accounts that are prepared when a company closes its book.
-Accounts payable vs accrued expense are one of these kinds of accounts that are prepared by the company.
-In this Accounts payable vs accrued expense article, we will try and understand the working and the nature of these kinds of accounts and their characteristics.
+Various kinds of accounts are prepared when a company closes its book.
+Accounts payable vs accrued expense are one of these accounts that the company prepares.
+In this Accounts payable vs accrued expense article, we will try and understand the working nature of these kinds of accounts and their characteristics.

-Let us discuss some of the major differences between Account Payable vs Accrued Expense:
+Let us discuss some of the major differences between Account Payable vs Accrued Expenses:

-- Account payables are basic financial obligations of ant business which are classified as current liabilities.
+- Account payables are basic financial obligations of a business classified as current liabilities.
 They generally do not involve any written agreement of a payment to be made within a specified period.
-On the other hand, accrued expense are expenses which are already accrued by the company and have been mentioned or written in the books of accounts, but the company has not yet incurred the cash outflow of that respective expense item as in the case of accounts payable.
+On the other hand, accrued expenses are already accrued by the company and have been mentioned or written in the books of accounts.
+Still, the company has not yet incurred the cash outflow of that respective expense item as in the case of accounts payable.

-- Accounts payables are generally due to suppliers or subcontractors, and therefore there is no formal interest on the instrument and no fixed obligation to pay.
-On the other hand, the accrued expense comes in the category where the supplier or the vendor has not raised any invoice or and there is no fixed payment cycle which is due to the supplier as the payment has not yet been furnished.
+- Accounts payables are generally due to suppliers or subcontractors; therefore, there is no formal interest on the instrument and no fixed obligation to pay.
+On the other hand, the accrued expense comes in the category where the supplier or the vendor has not raised any invoice or there is no fixed payment cycle due to the supplier as the payment has not yet been furnished.

-- Account payables are always a short-term obligation and are a current liability; On the other hand, an accrued expense is only an estimate of how much money does the company owes to it suppliers or vendors there is no fixed credit payment cycle related to it.
-Accrued expense works on the accrual method of accounting as a result accrued expense is likely to be different from the actual invoice, which is to be paid to the vendor.
+- Account payables are always a short-term obligation and are a current liability; On the other hand, an accrued expense is only an estimate of how much money the company owes to its suppliers or vendors; there is no fixed credit payment cycle related to it.
+Accrued expense works on the accrual method of accounting; as a result, the accrued expense is likely to be different from the actual invoice, which is to be paid to the vendor.

-- Accounts payables is an informal channel which is due to the vendors and the suppliers which makes the payment more flexible and which no formal or written agreement.
-On the contrary, an Accrued expense can be formal or informal, or it can be be explained as the cost for which no invoice has been raised by the client or no invoice has been incurred.
-Whereas accounts payable the bill has already been received by the company.
+- Accounts payables are an informal channel due to the vendors and suppliers, which makes the payment more flexible and without formal or written agreement.
+On the contrary, an accrued expense can take on formal or informal forms.
+It describes as a cost for which the client has not issued an invoice or for which no invoice has been received.
+Whereas accounts payable, the company has already received the bill.

-- In Account Payables, there is no adjusting entry which needs to pass in the general ledger account whereas on the other hand, accrued expense needs adjustment entry to be passed to match the account.
+- In Account Payables, there is no need to pass an adjusting entry in the general ledger account.
+However, an adjustment entry must be passed to reconcile the account for accrued expenses.

 Account Payable vs Accrued Expense Comparison Table

-Let’s look at the top 5 Comparison between Account Payable vs Accrued Expense
+Let’s look at the top 5 Comparison between Account Payable vs Accrued Expenses

 |Accounts Payable||Accrued Expense|